eriqande/con-gen-csu/assignments/005-slurm-and-bwa-mem2/README.md

 # Homework: Trimming with `fastp`, indexing and mapping with bwa-mem2

-The goal of this homework is to practice using `sbatch` to dispatch jobs.
+The goal of this homework is to practice using `sbatch` to dispatch jobs, and to start thinking about the process of putting together workflows with multiple steps.
+By the end of Tuesday's class you will have done all of the separate steps in this assignment, albeit using `bwa` rather than `bwa-mem2` as required for this assignment.

+In broad overview, we want to 1) trim each pair of fastqs in `data/fastqs` and put the results in `results/trimmed2`, 2) index the reference genome in `data/genome/genome.fasta` again _with `bwa-mem2`_, and 3) map the _trimmed2_ reads to the genome using

 You should make three different `sbatch` scripts.
 Write and save them in this directory.